Nigel Park: Second World War

 Park joined the Royal New Zealand Air Force in May 1941, doing his initial training at Wereroa Station near Levin.
 He then proceeded to No. 2 Elementary Flying School and first flew solo on 27 June.
 He went to Canada in August for further flight training with the Royal Canadian Air Force at its No. 2 Service Flying Training School.
 He gained his wings in November and was promoted to sergeant the same month.
-He was sent to the United Kingdom to serve with the Royal Air Force and soon after his arrival there in December, went to No. 53 Operational Training Unit to learn to fly Supermarine Spitfires.
+He was sent to the United Kingdom to serve with the Royal Air Force and soon after his arrival there in December, went to No. 53 Operational Training Unit to learn to fly Supermarine Spitfire fighters.
 Afterwards he was sent to join No. 122 Squadron, which was based at Hornchurch, making a number of offensive sorties across the English Channel to northern France from April to May 1942.

 Malta

 In June 1942, Park was sent to Gibraltar; he was to be posted to the island of Malta as a reinforcement pilot for its aerial defences.
 He travelled to Malta aboard the aircraft carrier HMS Eagle, which was transporting 32 Spitfires to the island in Operation Pinpoint.
 He flew his Spitfire off the carrier's flight deck and landed at Malta on 15 July.
 Posted to No. 126 Squadron, he was soon in action.
 On 28 July, he was part of a group that intercepted a raid mounted by three Junkers Ju 88 medium bombers.
 He claimed a share in one Ju 88, one of four pilots that engaged the aircraft which crashed off Delimara.
 He then shot down a Messerschmitt Bf 109 fighter that was escorting the bombers.
 On 9 August, he was one of 22 Spitfires scrambled to intercept a group of Bf 109s approaching Malta.
 He shot down a Bf 109 over St. Paul's Bay despite his own aircraft receiving some damage to its wing during the engagement.

 September was relatively quiet but the following month the Luftwaffe increased the intensity of its operations against Malta.
 Park's aircraft was damaged in an encounter on 10 October with a group of enemy fighters; despite his cannons having jammed, he was able to evade them and land back at the squadron's base at Takali.
 He had a series of more successful engagements over the following days: he damaged a Reggiane Re.2001 on 11 October, and the next day destroyed three Ju 88s, two in one sortie near Grand Harbour.
 Another Ju 88, which had just bombed the airfield at Takali, was shot down on 14 October along with a Bf 109.
 He destroyed another Bf 109 during a scramble to intercept another bombing raid in the afternoon.